For Making Sense of Mathematics

 For Math instructors

 Packed with dozens of original ideas you can put to immediate use.
-After you preview the first few chapters at no cost,
+After you preview the first chapter,

 I do not believe you will put the book down.
-You will be thrilled when your students say, “Wow!
+Your students will say, “Wow!
 I get it!
 This is really cool!”